 - You Are Number Six: Largo calls Fatima "Number 12" at one point to remind her that they have a strictly professional relationship.
 This, when she was going to kiss him for giving her an order to kill Bond's female assistant.

 - You're Insane!: Delivered by Domino to Largo.
-Largo just smiles.
+Largo just smiles and agrees.

 - Zeerust: The arcade game Domination, very much so.
 It was supposed to be advanced and futuristic, but it comes off as LESS advanced than the games in the game room in the casino that Domino had just been inside.